JacobisGreat/FoodWise/README.md

   - Cloud Functions for secure backend logic
 - **Local Barcode Scanning:** Uses on-device frameworks for speed and privacy
 - **Cloud OCR:** Performed by Gemini when barcode data is not available
+- **AI Chatbot:** Uses Gemini for conversational Q&A about nutrition and health

 ---